-Disclaimer: Stantec assumes no responsibility for data supplied in electronic format.
-The recipient accepts full responsibility for verifying the accuracy and completeness of the data.
-The recipient releases Stantec, its officers, employees, consultants and agents, from any and all claims arising in any way from the content or provision of the data.
+ORIGINAL PKG Disclaimer: Stantec assumes no responsibility for data supplied in electronic format.
+The recipient accepts full responsibility for verifying the accuracy and competen The recipient releases Stantec, its officers, employees, consultants and agents, from any and all claims arising in any way from the content or provision of the data ess of data kriis ctive\20.372.2086\03

 Disclaimer: Stantec assumes no responsibility for data supplied in electronic format.
-The recipient accepts full responsibility for verifying the accuracy and completeness of the data.
-The recipient releases Stantec, its officers, employees, consultants and agents, from any and all claims arising in any way from the content or provision of the data.
+The recipient accepts full responsibility for verifying the accuracy and completeness of the algorithm of the electronic format.
+The recipient releases Stantec, its officers, employees, consultants and agents, from any and all claims arising in any way from the content or provision of the data and the content of the data and the conte sri